eippone/eippone-docs/specifications/eippone_sdg_pro.md

        style="width: 100%; height: Auto;">
 </p>

 This module outlines the end-to-end flow of data through the platform, emphasizing a "Privacy by Design" approach with a rare event accuracy of 95%+ and high fidelity (>0.90 similarity).
 The process is divided into four main stages:

-* Input Data: Supports enterprise data, APIs/databases, files (CSV, Parquet), and data lakes.
+* **Input Data**: Supports enterprise data, APIs/databases, files (CSV, Parquet), and data lakes.

-* Engine & Models: Utilizes statistical modeling, GAN/cGAN engines, rare event injectors, and Monte Carlo simulations.
+* **Engine & Models**: Utilizes statistical modeling, GAN/cGAN engines, rare event injectors, and Monte Carlo simulations.

-* Validation & Quality: Focuses on statistical similarity, privacy and PII protection, quality scoring, and bias/drift detection.
+* **Validation & Quality**: Focuses on statistical similarity, privacy and PII protection, quality scoring, and bias/drift detection.

-* Output & Consumption: Delivers synthetic datasets, APIs, dashboards, and integration for downstream AI/ML.
+* **Output & Consumption**: Delivers synthetic datasets, APIs, dashboards, and integration for downstream AI/ML.

 <br>